 - Be present at the host environment for the duration of the fellowship and devote himself/herself full-time to the postdoctoral research.

 - Respect the rules relating to concurrent funding.

 - Respect the rules relating to paid employment.

 Fellowship holders who were not Canadian citizens at the time of application must live in Québec on a regular and daily basis throughout the entire duration of funding.
-The conditions and privileges attached to the fellowship in relation to citizenship status at the time of application will continue to apply throughout the fellowship, even if citizenship status changes.
+The conditions and privileges attached to the fellowship in relation to citizenship status at the time of application will continue to apply throughout the fellowship, even if citizenship status changes during the funding period.

 The fellowship is non-transferrable from one year to the next.

-The fellowship is not retroactive and any work conducted in the months prior to April 2022 will not be funded.
-For applicants who have already begun their research, the fellowship period starts no earlier than April 1st, 2022.
+The fellowship is not retroactive and any work conducted in the months prior to May 2023 will not be funded.

 Triannual instalment payments are made for the duration of the fellowship eligibility period, subject to the production of a satisfactory progress report along with the request for the fourth instalment.

 With the exception of the first instalment, which must be claimed no later than March 1 of the year following the awarding of the fellowship under penalty of immediate cancellation of the fellowship, any unclaimed payment can be cancelled at the end of the period it covers, without advance notice.

 To retain the fellowship, the fellowship holder must be present at the host environment for the duration of the fellowship and devote himself/herself full-time to carrying out the research activities.
 Failure to respect this rule could result in the withdrawal of the fellowship.
 If, under exceptional circumstances, these conditions cannot be respected, the Fonds must be advised as soon as possible and will determine whether the fellowship should be maintained or cancelled.